aaronjfisher/visual_pvalue/README.md

 * "generate_plots" folder: code for generating the plots shown to users
 * "pvalue_plot_image_library folder": The full library of plots shown to users is contained in the
 * "analysis" folder" code for our analysis is contained in the
-* "shiny_app" folder: code for our shiny app, which can be run by entering the following code to the R console
+* "shiny_app" folder: code for our shiny app.

+To run the shiny app, enter the following code into the R console

 ```S
 library(shiny)